tensorland/modelbox/website/docs/getting_started.md

 # Getting Started

-This guide aims to get an instance of ModelBox started and have you train a model, and then observe the metadata and metrics collected by ModelBox to analyze the experiment, models and other artifacts.
+This guide aims to get an instance of ModelBox started and have you train a model, and then look at the metadata and metrics collected by ModelBox to analyze the experiment, models and other artifacts.

-## Docker Compose Locally
+## Docker Compose

 This is the quickest way to get started if you have docker and docker-compose installed.